barick1/StudyBuddy/README.md

 # Welcome to Study Buddy!
-## An app where you make your friend look rad as fuck by studying
+## An app where you make your friend look super rad by studying